autowarefoundation/autoware.universe/planning/obstacle_avoidance_planner/docs/eb.md

 :convertOptimizedPointsToTrajectory;
 note right
+The validation function is contained.
-When eb.option.enable_optimization_validation is true, the optimization will be ignored if the validation fails. end note
+When eb.option.enable_optimization_validation is true, the optimization result will be ignored if the validation fails. end note

 stop